felixthe-cat/Notion_To_Anki/README.md

 ## 💸 Completely free

 No subscriptions, no premium features, no paywalls.
-This is a full-featured alternative to paid services like [notion2anki.com](https://www.notion2anki.com/en).

 ---